-60. Where by this Law any act has to be done by or to any person in connection with a trade mark or proposed trade mark or any procedure relating thereto, the act may under and in accordance with the rules or in particular cases by special leave of the Court, be done by or to an agent of that person duly authorized in the prescribed manner.
+58. 60.
+Where by this Law any act has to be done by or to any person in connection with a trade mark or proposed trade mark or any procedure relating thereto, the act may under and in accordance with the rules or in particular cases by special leave of the Court, be done by or to an agent of that person duly authorized in the prescribed manner irrespective of any other provisions contained in any other Ordinance.(b)

-Transitional provisions.
-Schedule.
+Transitional provisions

-Savings.

-61. The transitional provisions set out in the Schedule to this Law shall have effect with respect to the matters therein mentioned respectively.
+59. 61.
+The transitional provisions set out in the $Second(\mathbf{c})$ Schedule to this Law shall have effect with respect to the matters therein mentioned respectively.